 - if more than 40 people live in the building on any floor

 - if more than one of the flats / bedsits shares a toilet, bathroom or cooking facilities with another flat or bedsit

-Help to decide if you need a fire certificate
+How to determine if you need a fire certificate

-Use the flow chart below to help you decide if your property is an HMO.
-If you're not sure, please contact the Jersey Fire and Rescue Service for advice.
+Use this flow chart to decide if your property is an HMO.
+If you're not sure, contact the Jersey Fire and Rescue Service.